yochaigal/cairn/wip/2e/bestiary.md

 4 HP, 15 STR, 13 DEX, 12 WIL, talons (d10+d10)

 - Intelligent, hawk-like spirits of pure flame, found in isolated deserts and high mountains.
-- If killed, they phoenix explodes in a burst of flames.
+- If killed, they explode in a burst of flames.
 They are reborn 1d3 days later from the ashes.
 - Their feathers are highly-sought after for their healing properties.

 ## Pixie